 Spelling and translation were hardly exact sciences in Medieval Scotland.
 Sound, rather than any set of rules, was the basis for spellings, so one name was often spelled different ways even within a single document.
 Spelling variations are thus an extremely common occurrence in Medieval Scottish names.
 Glasgow has been spelled Glassgow, Glasgow, Glassgaw and others.

 More information is included under the topic Early Glasgow Notables in all our PDF Extended History products and printed products wherever possible.

 Such hard times forced many to leave their homeland in search of opportunity across the Atlantic.
 Many of these families settled along the east coast of North America in communities that would become the backbones of the young nations of the United States and Canada.
 The ancestors of many of these families have rediscovered their roots in the 20th century through the establishment of Clan societies and other patriotic Scottish organizations.
 Among them:

-Glasgow Settlers in the United States in the 18th Century
+Glasgow Settlers in United States in the 18th Century

 - John Glasgow, who landed in Antigua (Antego) in 1707-1708